History of Theobroma Cacao

 The cacao plant originates from the fertile forests of the Amazon in South America.
 Here they can still be found in the wild.
 The dense trees form the middle layer of the rainforest, where they can blossom optimally in a humid and shady environment.
 Monkeys and other animals open the pods, spreading the beans.
-New cacao plants take 6 years to produce pods and eventually become up to 100 years old.
+New cacao plants take 6 years to produce pods and eventually age up to 100 years.
 Small, white flowers can be found on the tree trunk all year round.
 They must be fertilized within 24 hours by a specific type of mosquito, otherwise, the flowers die.

 After fertilization, it takes 6 months before the fruit is fully ripe.
 These pods contain the beans from which all cocoa products are made.
 The pods are up to 40 centimetres long and look like a rugby ball.
 Thick stripes run from top to bottom over the leathery skin, which varies in colour between yellow, red and even purple.

 Cacao only grows in a narrow strip around the equator, which is also known as the 'cocoa belt'.
 The constant climate between 21 and 32◦C and the minimum precipitation of 100 mm provides the perfect environment.
 Cocoa was first harvested by the Olmecs in Mexico.
 Later cultures, such as the Mayans and the Aztecs, took over this use and developed cultivation to make edible products.

 Cacao was used as a bitter spice, a base for pasta and bread and mainly as a drink.
 Together with hot water, chilli pepper and cornflour, it was also known as xocoatl.
 The story goes that the emperor of the Maya ordered 2000 jugs of this drink for one feast.
 But cocoa was not only appreciated for its taste; the beans were also a means of payment and an important component in religious ceremonies throughout South America.